vyshnovka/schedoler/README.md

 ## Installation

-If you have **Windows x64**, just simply download the installer from the latest released version in **Releases**.
+Just simply download the installer from the latest released version in **Releases**.
 That's all.

-If not, try following steps below.
+If there is no suitable installer, try following steps below to rebuild this project.

 ##